deshpr/IotWifiCam_Client/README.md

 Thanks for downloading my app!

-This repo contains code that serves as the client when communicating with the IotWifiCam
-streaming  video content on your phone.
+This repo contains code that serves as the client when communicating with the IotWifiCam app streaming  video content on your phone.

 Therefore, by using this code, you will be able to receive, view and work with the video being recorded